Urban-Coalition/ArcCW_UC_Extras/README.md

-# [ArcCW] [UC] Extras
+# [ArcCW] Ivory's Terrible [UC] Extras Fork
 [ArcCW] [UC] Extras is an addon for [ArcCW] [UC] mods which aims to add more features that were scrapped, or cut from the base addons.
+This fork adds some janky stuff that may or may not be realistic and probably was never supposed to exist in the original addons but hey, they work sort of.

-Required content: Urban Decay, Urban Renewal, Urban Attachments and Common Content
+Required content: Urban Decay, Urban Renewal, Urban Attachments and Common Content, low expectations.

-Features:
+Original Features:

 Glock: .50 GI conversion kit